Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

-The elastic instability of this 2D flow was also discussed in two previous recent studies~\cite{buel_elastic_2018,vanBuel_2024}.
-In the former~\cite{buel_elastic_2018}, several time-marching simulations were performed starting from rest, for increasing Weissenberg numbers.
+We end this section by remarking that the elastic instability of this 2D flow was also discussed in two previous recent studies~\cite{buel_elastic_2018,vanBuel_2024} relying on time-marching simulations.
+In the former~\cite{buel_elastic_2018}, several simulations were performed starting from rest, for increasing Weissenberg numbers.
 The authors concluded that when $Re\ll 1$, $\eta = 1/4$, and $\beta = 0.6$ the flow becomes supercritically unstable at $Wi_c = 9.99 \pm 0.08$.
 This finding was then revised in the second study~\cite{vanBuel_2024}, showing some evidence of a hysteresis loop for $5.5 \leq Wi \leq 16$, when ramping up and down across the critical conditions.
 Hence, it was proposed that the instability has a subcritical character.
-Both these results are in disagreement with our findings, as we identified a \textit{supercritical bifurcation} at $Wi_c \simeq 5.5$.
+Both these results are in disagreement with our findings, according to which the transition is plausibly supercritical and occurs at $Wi_c \simeq 5.5$.
 We therefore tried to identify the source of this inconsistency, which cannot be attributed to the implementation of the numerical solver, since all the concerned studies employ the same toolbox (RheoTool).
 The grid used in Refs.~\cite{buel_elastic_2018,vanBuel_2024} is our coarsest one, i.e. $N_r \times N_{\phi} = 100 \times 120$, for which we do find a transition at $Wi_c\approx 10$ for the simulations that ramp-up in $Wi$ from rest (see Appendix A).
 However, upon a refinement of the grid, our critical Weissenberg number decreases down to $Wi_c \simeq 5.5$, as assessed by our results for $N_r \times N_{\phi} = 200 \times 360$.
-Moreover, ramping-down from fully-developed supercritical conditions at $Wi = 50$, we do not observe any indication of a hysteresis loop neither when descending to $Wi = 7$, nor to $Wi = 6$.
+Moreover, ramping-down from fully-developed supercritical conditions at $Wi = 50$, we do not observe any indication of a hysteresis loop when descending to $Wi=(5,6,7,8)$.
 We therefore conclude that the discrepancy with the results of Refs.~\cite{buel_elastic_2018,vanBuel_2024} should be due to the spatial resolution adopted in those studies which does not seem sufficient to fully resolve the dynamics.